David-Lor/GTAIV-SimpleGangWar/README.md

   - Allies may not follow the player
   - Mission and SimpleGangWar enemies may fight each other (this may be fixed when implementing the ProcessOtherRelationshipGroups feature)

-## TODO

-- Support .ini config file
-- Make spawnpoint blips blink (or change in any other way) when spawning is paused.
-- Implement other missing configuration features...

 ## Changelog

 - 0.1.1